ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 Understanding the pattern is the first step

-Before trying to change procrastination, it helps to understand what is actually driving it.
+Before trying to fix procrastination, it helps to understand what’s actually driving it.

 Occasional procrastination is part of being human.
-But when delays begin to interfere with school, work, confidence, or daily functioning, it may be helpful to look more closely at what’s driving the pattern.
+But when it starts to affect confidence, performance, or daily functioning, it’s worth looking more closely.